1821 - 2021 200 years since the Greek Revolution of 1821 and the War of Independence image

 Commemorating 200 years of Greek independence

-This year, the entire world will turn Greek to mark Greece’s bicentennial, commemorating 200 years since the declaration of the War of Independence.
-In every corner of the globe where members of the Greek Diaspora are present, the anniversary will be marked.
-Iconic landmarks in all of those countries will be illuminated in blue and white in honour of the Greek people and their struggle for freedom 200 years ago.
+In the year 2021, the entire world turned Greek to commemorate Greece’s bicentennial, marking 200 years since the declaration of the War of Independence.
+In every corner of the globe where members of the Greek Diaspora were present, the anniversary was marked.
+Iconic landmarks in all of those countries were illuminated in blue and white in honour of the Greek people and their struggle for freedom 200 years ago.

 Thank you for reading our article.
 Find more articles about Crete here